FalloutNewVegas188/Debugging-the-Breakpoint/README.md

-In this exercisse we will practice debugging the Breakpoint
+In this exercisse we will practice debugging the Breakpoint.